lovepamba/lovepamba.github.io/_posts/2019-09-07-there-is-always-one.md

 My 'punk ass bitch' is the COO of my division.
 There is something extremely mentally unstable about a person who will go out of their way and waste time to avoid doing a requested task.
 It's a sad road for a managment "leader" who does not know how to lead without bias.
 In an effort to come across as a busy, authoritarian figure, this guy makes himself look stupid.

-Instead of playing immature games, this fool needs to go balls to the wall and hit the floor running to smooth out operations.
+Instead of playing immature games, this fool needs to go balls to the wall and hit the ground running to smooth out operations.
 But he's a *dumbass fool*.

 *Fool me once, shame on you.
 Fool me twice, shame on me.
 Fool me a third time, shame on the both of us*